 What changes does the Board want in Developmental Education?
-Would contracting it
+Would contracting it out be likely to result in those changes?

 Course completion rates in developmental education overall are similar to those of lower division collegiate courses in math and English but developmental math is a bit lower.